 Sunday is a day to enjoy Nantucket Island whether visiting local shops, enjoying restaurants, or walking on the docks at Nantucket Boat Basin.

 As the day winds down, we start the Prize Giving late afternoon.
 There, 97 plus trophies are awarded to the High School competitors and all the Figawi Race winners.
-Sponsors of Figawi like Vineyard Vines generously supply their coveted swag to the winners along with the beautiful trophies Figawi awards.
-There is the Howard K Penn Spirit Award awarded to the best display of “Figawi” spirit whether on the race course or on land and the Pamela Trussell Duggan Award given to the volunteer that has surpassed the rest.
+Sponsors of Figawi generously supply their coveted swag to the winners along with the beautiful Figawi trophy awards.
+There is the Howard K. Penn Spirit Award awarded to the best display of “Figawi” spirit whether on the race course or on land and the Pamela Trussell Duggan Award given to the volunteer who has surpassed the rest.

 After the Award Ceremony, we change gears and prep the tent for the Sunday night party.
 It is, well, pretty much a repeat of Saturday night.
 Don’t forget to check out the Figawi “tattoo” table.
 The very professional crew eagerly applies the coveted tattoos to willing participants with the goal of raising donations for a local Nantucket children’s charity.

 Monday morning, it is time to get back to racing.
 The newly formatted Monday Race dubbed “Redux” has been changed to encourage as many entrants as possible.
 The race now ends in a neutral location allowing skippers to head north or south towards home.
 The gathering at HYC later in the afternoon includes entertainment and one last time to enjoy the Figawi camaraderie until next year.

 Come check it out!
 There is something for everyone.
 We look forward to seeing you.